 - Garlic - Fresh cloves are best, but you can substitute ¼ teaspoon of garlic powder for each clove.

 - Parmesan - I adore the umami, nutty flavor of freshly grated parmesan cheese.
+Parmesan tastes delectable in roasted veggies (a few of my favorites are Rosemary Potatoes and Cauliflower Parmesan).
 If you are vegetarian, however, make sure you opt for a brand that does not use animal rennet.

 - Panko - Also known as Japanese breadcrumbs, these are always in my pantry.
 If you have to have just one kind of breadcrumbs on hand, these are all reasons to choose panko over other varieties.
 You can also easily make your own breadcrumbs using any stale bread you might have lying around.